 Delete a note

 When you no longer need a revision note you can delete it.
-Click the trash can icon and the note will be permanently deleted.
+Click on the note's action menu and select Delete.